rapidsai/cuml/BUILD.md

 #### Configuring Algorithms Built

-By default the `libcuml++.so` produced includes all single and multi-GPU algorithms, or only the single-GPU algorithms is configured that way as explained in the prior section.
+By default the `libcuml++.so` produced includes all single- and multi-GPU algorithms, or only the single-GPU algorithms are configured that way as explained in the prior section.
 But sometimes further configurability is required, where `libcuml++.so` with only certain algorithms is desired.
 The build system has an experimental feature that allows this by using the following CMake option:

 - `-DCUML_ALGORITHMS`: This CMake option allows to specify exactly which groups of algorithms, or individual algorithms, will be built into `libcuml++.so`.